CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"How ridiculous and what a stranger he is who is surprised at anything which happens in life." - Marcus Aurelius</p>
+<p>"No man is happy who does not think himself so." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->